aboutcode-org/aboutcode/README.md

 - AboutCode Manager: This is a desktop application (based on Electron) to review the results of scans and help document conclusions. https://github.com/nexB/aboutcode-manager .
 The lead maintainer is @jdaguil

 - AboutCode Toolkit: This is a set of command line tool to document the provenance of your code and generate attribution notices.
 AboutCode Toolkit uses small yaml files to document code provenance inside a codebase. https://github.com/nexB/aboutcode-toolkit .
-The lead maintainer @chinyeungli
+The lead maintainer is @chinyeungli

 - License Expression: this is a library to parse, analyze, compare and normalize SPDX and SPDX-like license expressions using a boolean logic expression engine.
 See https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60 to understand what an expression is.
 See https://github.com/nexB/license-expression for the code.
 The underlying boolea engine live at https://github.com/bastikr/boolean.py .
 Both are co-maintained by @pombredanne

-- TraceCode-build: this is a tool to analyze the trace files from a build, so that you can learn which files are built into binaries and  included in your deployment or distribution of software.
+- TraceCode Toolkit: this is a tool to analyze the trace files from a build, so that you can learn which files are built into binaries and  included in your deployment or distribution of software.
 It uses strace https://github.com/strace/strace/ to trace system calls on Linux and construct a build graph from syscalls to show which files are used to build a binary.
 We are contributors to strace.
 Maintained by @pombredanne

 - Conan: stands for "CONtainer ANalysis" and is a tool to analyze the structure and provenance of software components in Docker images using static analysis. https://github.com/pombredanne/conan Maintained by @pombredanne